-Following the same principles as standard Office applications, with Mnova it's possible to copy any object (e.g. spectra, molecules, etc) into the clipboard and paste it either in Mnova (for example in a different page) or in any other application such as MS Office.
-The peculiar thing is that once a spectrum has been transferred to the clipboard (via Ctrl+C), it is possible to 'paste' it into another spectrum.
+Following the same principles as standard Office applications, with Mnova you can copy any object (e.g. spectra, molecules, etc) into the clipboard and paste it either in Mnova (for example in a different page) or in any other application such as MS Office.
+The peculiar thing is that once a spectrum has been transferred to the clipboard (via Ctrl/Cmd+C), you can 'paste' it into another spectrum.
 Three examples will illustrate this new feature.